First Month After DeathShow Table of Contents

 Set up some file folders to keep things such as physical receipts, appraisals, bills of sale, death certificates, etc. It probably goes without saying, but license your copy of EstateExec from the estate's Overview tab.

 Having a lawyer's help can be invaluable.
 They deal with this process every day; you've probably never done it in your life.
 That being said, many people opt to save thousands of dollars and handle things themselves.
 See Do I Need a Lawyer?.

 State requirements vary from as little as 10 days to as many as 45 (and in a few cases, even longer).
 If a will cannot be found, the person will be considered to have died intestate, and state law will determine who has responsibility for administering the estate.

 Start to collect information about estate assets (real estate, stocks, collectibles, etc.) and estate debts (mortgages, loans, etc.).
-This will likely take months to fully complete, as you gradually uncover hidden treasures and bills, but you can get a pretty good sense of where things stand by the end of the first month.
+This will likely take months to fully complete, as you gradually uncover hidden treasures and bills, and you may have to wait for Notice of Death statutory durations.
 See Taking Inventory for extensive help with the overall inventory process.

 Part of your duty as executor during this time is to keep things running (businesses, households, etc.).
 For example, make sure any home is being maintained, and that the utility bills are being paid, etc. In fact, utility companies are notoriously aggressive about this, and missing a bill by a few days may trigger them to cut off services (try to avoid this).
 Please be aware, however, that you are not personally responsible for any debts, so if the estate will likely not have the funds to reimburse you, you should decide carefully whether you want to pay any of these bills.